Massage guns are heavily marketed as a substitute for professional therapists, providing benefits such as sports recovery and pain... Read Article

 How to use vibration massage

 Using vibration massage is extra-ordinarily easy.
 We ask you to check our our instructions for the fine points and precautions, but basically all you need to do is place the vibration massager on the muscle over the trigger point and let the vibrations penetrate for 30-60 seconds.
 This can easily be repeated every day.
+Please note that you need a proper effective vibration massager.
+As discussed in our article How to choose a massager most of the common massage guns and percussion massagers will not be effective and many are potentially dangerous.

 Most trials show that dry needling provides some short term pain relief and improved function.
 The risks and potential to cause pain are obvious.
 The mode of how needles work is still speculation.
 Where dry needling had been compared with laser the laser has given slightly better results.